Cook, Root lead England recovery

+England have recovered from a typically stuttering start with the bat in their first day-night Test to move on to 2-108 at lunch on the opening day of the series against West Indies.

-The hosts lost Mark Stoneman and Tom Westley for eight each to slump to 39 for two, before Alastair Cook (50 not out) and captain Joe Root (40 not out) launched a strong fightback at Edgbaston.
+The hosts lost Mark Stoneman and Tom Westley for eight each to slump to 2-39 on Thursday, before Alastair Cook (50 not out) and captain Joe Root (40 not out) launched a strong fightback at Edgbaston.

 Root won the toss and would have been hoping for a steady opening partnership but Stoneman, making his debut as Cook's latest partner, was bowled off-stump by a fine delivery from Kemar Roach.

-Miguel Cummins trapped Westley lbw, the West Indies successfully reviewing the umpire's not out decision to leave England in trouble at the start of the three-match series.
+Miguel Cummins trapped Westley lbw, the West Indies successfully reviewing the umpire's decision to leave England in trouble.

 Cook and Root dug in, however, and took advantage of good batting conditions and wayward bowling with a flurry of crisp boundaries to give their side a solid platform.